AN-Eriksson/MarkdownToHtmlApp/README.md

 A GitHub Actions workflow is provided to build and deploy the app on an Ubuntu server on pushes to the main branch.

 See ``deploy.yml`` for more information.

+## Wiki

+See the project Wiki for additional information.